constructorfleet/homebridge-ultimate-govee/README.md

 `deviceId` - The Govee device identifier (READ-ONLY)
 `model` - The Govee device model identifier (READ-ONLY)
 `ignore` - Check this box to prevent this device from being exposed to Apple HomeKit
 `displayName` - Defaults to the device name set in Govee Home, change this to update the device name reported to HomeKit

+RGBIC lights will also offer the ability to hide the segment lights from HomeKit, leaving the primary control:
+`hideSegments` - Setting to `true` will remove all 15 segments from HomeKit.